TreeCaps: Tree-Based Capsule Networks for Source Code Processing

 We use datasets in two different programming languages.
 The first Sorting Algorithms (SA) dataset is from~\citet{Bui2019}, which contains 10 algorithm classes of 1000 sorting programs written in {\tt Java}.
 The second OJ dataset is from~\citet{mou2016convolutional}, which contains 52000 {\tt C} programs of 104 classes.
 We split each dataset into training, testing, and validation sets by the ratios of 70/20/10.
 We use the same classification accuracy metric as \citet{mou2016convolutional} for comparing classification results.

-We compare TreeCaps with other techniques applied for the code classification task, such as Code2vec, TBCNN, ASTNN, GGNN, etc. Since TBCNN \citep{mou2016convolutional} and ASTNN \citep{Zhang2019} use PycParser to parse code into AST, we also compare TreeCaps with all the baselines by using both PycParser and SrcML.
-We also include a token-based baseline by treating source code as a sequence of tokens and using the 2-layer Bi-LSTM to process the sequence of tokens.
-We follow \citet{Allamanis2018} to use the concatenation of embeddings of node types and texts (tokens) for node initialization and representation.
+We compare TreeCaps with other techniques that have been applied to the code classification task, such as TBCNN~\cite{mou2016convolutional}, ASTNN~\cite{Zhang2019}, Code2vec~\cite{Alon2019}, GGNNs~\cite{Allamanis2018, fernandes2018structured}.
+Since TBCNN \citep{mou2016convolutional} and ASTNN \citep{Zhang2019} use PycParser to parse code into AST, we also compare TreeCaps with all the baselines by using both PycParser and SrcML.
 We also include an \textit{\textbf{ablation study}} to measure the impact of different combinations of node initialization and representation.

 \paragraph{Code Classification Results.}

 As shown in Table~\ref{tab:pc_results}, TreeCaps models, especially TreeCaps-VTS, have the highest classification accuracy when combining node type and node token information, for both of the SA and OJ datasets.
 When only node token information is used, the simpler 2-layer Bi-LSTM models may achieve higher accuracy.
 The OJ dataset also shows that the choice of a parser affects the performance significantly.
 The models using PycParser all achieve higher accuracy than the models using SrcML.
 This is due to the reason that ASTs generated by PycPaser have only around 50 node types, while SrcML has more than 400 node types, which makes it harder for the networks to learn.
 Across the datasets, The TreeCaps-VTS performs consistently the best in terms of the F1 measure among the baselines under different settings.